cristina-suteu/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

    LTC2057, G=+10 output noise simulation.
    :label:`ltc2057ltspicensd`

 In order to determine the impact of a given band of noise on a signal (signal to noise ratio) the noise is root-sum-square integrated across the bandwidth of interest.
 In LTspice, plotted parameters can be integrated by setting the plot limits, then control-clicking the parameter label.
 The total noise over the entire 2.048MHz simulation is 32µVRMS.
-A function to implement this operation in Python is shown in the Integrate Power Spectral Density code block below.
+A function to implement this operation in Python is shown in the Integrate Power Spectral Density code block.

 .. -----------------------------------------------------|
 .. code-block:: python